Runs111/selfbot/readme.md

 # Read
-idk who made this but credit to them
+random selfbot my friend gave me idk who made this but credit to them